 “They’re still some of my best friends, I see them all the time,” Dane said.

-He also is working to have a screening of the film at Babson sometime in the fall.
+He also screened the film at Babson in November of 2019.

 Dane hopes to direct his own documentaries in the future and prompt his viewers to see the world differently.